GMagan/GMagan/README.md

 - 👋 Hi, I’m Magan
-- 👀 I’m interested in
+- 👀 I’m interested in Back End, Computer network and Design
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, Agile method and Data collection
 - 💞️ I’m looking to collaborate on Open Source projects
-- 📫 How to reach me
+- 📫 How to reach me: Only github for now
-- 😄 Pronouns:
-- ⚡ Fun fact: